Skip to main content

 • you do not want to deal with the other person.

-It is the only option if you are on Sole Parent Support or an Unsupported Child’s Benefit.
-You must apply for a formula assessment at the same time you apply for a benefit.
-The assessed amount will go to Work and Income to help pay for your benefit - you will receive any remaining amount.
+It is the only option if you are getting an Unsupported Child’s Benefit.
+You must apply for a formula assessment at the same time you apply for Unsupported Child's Benefit.
+The child support will go to the Goverment to help pay for your benefit - you will receive any remaining amount.

 How does Inland Revenue decide on an amount?

 We have a formula to work out a child support payment amount.
-If both people are parents the formula is based on all of these things:
+The formula is based on all of these things:

 • both parents' incomes